 Downloading & Installing the Firmware Updater

-As a first step, please download both of the installer files below.
-Once you have downloaded both files, please open the 'msu.dmg' file and follow the installation instructions.
+As a first step, please download the archive linked below (it contains an msu.dng file and the firmware update file).
+Once you have downloaded the archive and opened it, please open the 'msu.dmg' file and follow the installation instructions.
 Once finished, proceed to the next section.

 Installing the Firmware Update